What is Aphasia?

 The next step in rebuilding bridges for those living with aphasia and reducing feelings of isolation.
 We offer clients a variety of on-going programs – designed to encourage community involvement and social exchange.

-Monthly Family Support Group meetings are available to family and others after the New Beginnings program ends.
+Weekly Family Support Group meetings are available to family and others after the New Beginnings program ends.

 Learn more about the volunteer program and ways to get involved here.